todr93/todr93/README.md

 ### ℹ️ About me
 I work as a Python Developer.

-I have a background in Mechatronics - experienced Robotics Engineer.
+I have a background in Mechatronics.
+My previous role was Robotics Engineer. 🤖

 <!--
 **todr93/todr93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.